alex-lvl/git-practice/README.md

 `pick commit(E)`
 `squash commit(F)`
 `squash commit(G)`
+Note: We could reorder the commits here if chosen to.

 Save and exit the window.
 A new window will appear asking to change the commit message.
 We can keep the commit message as is, which is 'commit(E)'